Hiking paradise in Salzburg

 - More information about the high-altitude hike on Salzuburg’s peaks and the Kitzbühel Alps can be found here.

 Often the hikes in the Salzburg mountains are very high.
 Numerous peaks and mountain pastures are just waiting to be conquered.
-More than 7,200 marked hiking trails and paths wind through the region.
-Between 500 and 3,790 vertical metres, tours of every difficulty level can be found.
+More than 7,200 marked hiking paths and trails wind through the region.
+Between 500 and 3,790 vertical metres, tours of every level of hiking can be found.
 Eurohike has developed nine routes from the wealth of possibilities that show Salzburg from its most beautiful side.

-On a journey along the Salzalpensteig, you hike the salt trail between the Königssee and the enchanting Hallstatt.
+On a walking holiday along the Salzalpensteig Trail you hike the salt trail between the Königssee and the enchanting Hallstatt.
 Experienced hikers, with good physical condition are able to climb the peaks around his majesty, the Dachstein on the Dachstein High Altitude Circuit.
 And foodies hiking in Pinzgau will find out what Salzburg hospitality really means.
+On our walking holidays in the Salzburger Land region, you will discover the best of nature and culture the region has to offer.

 Alpine summers and harvest festival in the Salzburg region